Kiana Aran

-Kiana Aran is an American biomedical entrepreneur who is Associate Professor in Medical Diagnostics at the Keck Graduate Institute.
-She is also the Chief Scientific Officer at Cardea Bio.
-Her research considers the application of two dimensional materials in disease detection and diagnosis.
+Kiana Aran is a biomedical entrepreneur and Associate Professor at both UC San Diego's School of Medicine and UC San Diego's Jacobs School of Engineering in the Department of Bioengineering.
+She is also the Chief Innovation Officer at Paragraf Ltd. Paragraf, a UK-based semi-conductor company, acquired Cardea Bio Inc., which she co-founded and ran as the Chief Science Offer.
+She has also helped co-found CRISPR QC Inc. that offers a CRISPR Analytics Platform that helps pharma and biotech companies optimize their gene editing research.
+Her overall research and inventions are focused around developing technologies and bioelectronics for multi-omics studies and applications, especially when they enable products and technologies for studying the mechanisms of healthy aging.
+She became known as the pioneer of fusing CRISPR and electronics, resulting in the CRISPR-chip technology that is being used to improve the quality of genotyping and gene editing.
 She was awarded the 2021 Nature – Estée Lauder Research Award for Inspiring Women in Science.

 Early life and education

-Aran was an undergraduate student at City University of New York and majored in electrical engineering.
+Aran was an undergraduate student at City College of New York and majored in electrical engineering.
 She was a graduate student at Rutgers University, where she focused on biomedical engineering.
 For her doctoral research she worked on a microfluidic platform for the extraction of diagnostic plasma proteins.
 The microfluidic platform was designed to work in a clinical environment and offer the continuous monitoring of the inflammatory response of patients undergoing cardiac surgeries.
 The system designed by Aran comprised a two-compartment mass chamber, which allows for the continuous separation of blood plasma from blood cells with no evidence of cell lysis.
 A 200 nm pore size membrane can extract 15% of pure plasma at high sampling frequencies.
 She moved to the University of California, Berkeley as a graduate student, where she worked on bioelectronics.

 Research and career

-Aran has continued to develop novel biosensing platforms.
+Aran has continued to develop novel bioelectronics and biosensing platforms and their applications.
 She invented the CRISPR-chip, an electronic sensor that uses CRISPR-Cas to scan genomes and samples of nucleic acid for disease mutations.
 The chip integrates Clustered Regularly Interspaced Short Palindromic Repeat (CRISPR) with single molecule graphene field-effect transistors to generate electronic signals when CRISPR interacts with target DNA/RNA.
 She has demonstrated that the CRISPR-Chip can detect the mutations associated with sickle cell and Duchenne muscular dystrophy.

-Aran is co-founder and Chief Scientific Officer of Cardea, a biotechnology company.
+Aran was the co-founder and Chief Scientific Officer of Cardea, a biotechnology company.

+Aran serves on the Executive Advisory Board of the World.Minds Foundation, where she contributes to interdisciplinary conversations on biotechnology, health, and innovation.